Fergtato/vi-learning/README.md

 Start server
 ```
-node server.js
+npm start
 ```

 Go to localhost:8080

-### Using the app
+### Using the app's controller

-Make sure your phone is on the same network as the device running the server.
+Make sure your device is on the same network as the device running the server.

+The controller works best on an iPad.

 Scan the QR code with your phone and go to the link given.
-(If you're not bothered to scan the code i've logged the link in the javascript console in the browser)
+(The link to the controller is also logged in the javascript console of the browser)

-Use the yellow dot as a joystick on your phone to control the camera

-### Temporary testing keys

-[F] Animates the camera back to starting position

-[T] Animates camera to zoom in

-[H] Hides the planets